yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 {{< note title="Note" >}}

-Although the `column.exclude.list` and `column.include.list` connector configuration properties allow you to capture only a subset of table columns, all columns in a primary or unique key are always included in the event’s key.
+Although the `column.exclude.list` and `column.include.list` connector configuration properties allow you to capture only a subset of table columns, all columns in a primary or unique key are always included in the event's key.

 {{< /note >}}